Ashborn-047/silverwall/README.md

 ## ⚡ Autonomous Features

 ### 🧠 Year-Agnostic Intelligence
-The backend dynamically queries Supabase to identify the "Active Season" based on your data.
-As soon as you seed a new season, the entire app transitions automatically—no hardcoded years.
+The backend dynamically identifies the "Active Season" based on Supabase data.
+As soon as you seed a new season, the entire app transitions—no code changes required.

-### 🗺️ Dynamic Track Learning
-- **Zero-Blank Maps**: Fetches geometry from the `tracks` table
+### 🏁 Automated Data Lifecycle
+- **Dynamic Results**: The `/api/results` endpoint is 100% database-driven—no more hardcoded placeholders.
+- **Standings Sync**: Automated pipelines fetch official positions and update championship standings.
-- **Self-Healing**: Autonomously captures and saves new track maps during live sessions
+- **Track Learning**: Autonomously captures and saves new circuit geometry during live sessions.

-### 🏁 Automated Results Ingestion
-Built-in pipeline (`ingest_results.py`) fetches official positions from OpenF1 and updates championship standings in Supabase.

 ### 💓 Sentinel Monitoring & Interaction
 SilverWall features a dual-layer Discord integration: